Ant-Ghost/PicCode/README.md

 To install, double click on `install.bat` or simply write `install.bat` on your cmd.

-**Please keep be online while installing as the program need to download few prerequisites.**
+**Please be online while installing as the program need to download few prerequisites.**